 A transportation company is the private operator of an automated rail-based rapid transit system serving a large city and a metropolitan airport.
 The company warehouses many spare parts to maintain the trains and employs specialized technicians to make repairs and perform preventative maintenance.

-The company uses Oracle’s JD Edwards EnterpriseOne to track spare parts inventory and maintenance activities.
+The company uses Oracle's JD Edwards EnterpriseOne to track spare parts inventory and maintenance activities.
 To update the system, they were using a paper-based manual process where information was collected and then data entered into JD Edwards.
-This not only made inventory management difficult, it was inefficient and error prone.
+This not only made inventory management difficult, but it was inefficient and error-prone.
 It also impacted productivity since nighttime personnel who needed to issue parts for work orders did not have after-hours access to the JD Edwards system.

 Furthermore, the company procured spare parts and other inventory items from suppliers via purchase orders in JD Edwards.
 A requirement under national safety regulations mandated the collection and tracking of serial numbers on train parts.
 Compliance with this government mandate required more steps in the company's manual receiving process.

-To address these issues, the company began looking for an automated data collection software solution that could integrate with its JD Edwards system and extend JD Edwards transactions onto wireless RF devices in the shop and store room, thus enabling the company to improve receiving, parts issuance, and inventory management.
+To address these issues, the company began looking for an automated data collection software solution that could integrate with its JD Edwards system and extend JD Edwards transactions onto wireless RF devices in the shop and store room, thus enabling the company to improve receiving parts issuance, and inventory management.
 Using mobile devices with barcode scanning would also make it easier to comply with the government regulation about serialization of spare parts.

 RFgen Mobile Foundations for Oracle's JD Edwards was selected as the best platform to address the challenges.
 After evaluating three solutions, the company chose RFgen because of its open architecture and flexibility to adapt to the unique needs of their business.